-Katy Kidd was raised in an art-collecting family in the seventies and eighties in Denver, where she studied art in the public schools, at the University of Denver’s Youth Art Program and at the Art Students League of Denver.
+Katy Kidd as a youth, was raised in an art-collecting family in the seventies and eighties in Denver, where she studied art in the public schools, at the University of Denver’s Youth Art Program and at the Art Students League of Denver.
 In 1995 she graduated with a BA from Evergreen State College and that summer studied at Anderson Ranch Arts Center.
-Since the mid-nineties, Kidd has studied fine-art restoration with Andolsek Restoration and prehistoric pottery restoration with Schenck Southwest.
-In 2019 she was awarded a long-awaited MFA from the Double Standard Institute of the Arts under the instruction of artist Billy Schenck.
+Since the mid-nineties, Kidd lived in Santa Fe and studied fine-art restoration with Andolsek Restoration and prehistoric pottery restoration with Schenck Southwest.
+In 2019 she was awarded a long-awaited MFA from the Double Standard Institute of the Arts.

-Kidd’s work is in private collections around the US, as well as the Western Washington Cancer Treatment Center and the Lama Foundation.
+Kidd’s work is in collections at the Denver and Memphis International Airports, The Lama Foundation, and the US Embassy at Kinshasa, Democratic Republic of the Congo.
 Her paintings have been shown in California, Washington, New Mexico, Colorado, Wisconsin, Oregon, and Madrid, Spain.
-Her murals and street art have been exhibited in Kenya, Jamaica, Spain and multiple states in the US.
+In addition to this, her murals and street art have been exhibited in the Harwood Art Museum, Kenya, Uganda, Jamaica, Spain and multiple states in the US.

 Since 2021 Katy has lived and worked in the historic Five Points neighborhood in downtown Denver.